A Conversation with Mark Lamster

 Why Philip?
 Why you and why now?

-My agent suggested that I next write about Philip.
+My agent suggested that I next write about Johnson.
 My first reaction was why would I want to do that?
-Why would I want Philip in my head for the years of research and writing it would take?
+Why would I want Johnson in my head for the years of research and writing it would take?
 What I knew even then about his years as an anti-Semitic fascist made it clearly a difficult topic.
 I then started thinking about what it could be.
 His long life, many flaws, and many accomplishments, with the backdrop of the 21st century, made him the perfect subject.
 He was a troublemaker from day one and more complicated than the current generation understood.
 At that point, there was no escaping it!

-When I started the book in 2009, Philip had recently passed away.
+When I started the book in 2009, Johnson had recently passed away.
 Research was well underway when I had the opportunity to come to Dallas in 2014.
 Although the move certainly delayed the completion of research and writing, it made the book better in the end.
 The opportunities I found in Dallas — with critical writing, teaching, and engaging with many people who worked with him here — broadened my thinking and changed me as a writer.
-The opportunity to discuss Philip and Texas with Frank Welch, FAIA, the author of the amazing book Philip Johnson in Texas, enriched my life and my writing.
+The opportunity to discuss Johnson and Texas with Frank Welch, FAIA, the author of the amazing book Philip Johnson in Texas, enriched my life and my writing.
 It brings sadness that he, like many others whom I interviewed for the book, are no longer here to see its publication.
 I am thankful for the generous contributions of time and insight provided by many.

 Did your move to Texas change your perspective on Johnson as an architect?